dynatrace-extensions/ceph/README.md

 - Collect data regarding active and inactive Ceph object storage daemons.

 - Observe system data flow in terms of write/read operations, for the cluster as a whole, and for the osd's in particular.

+- Create custom dashboards that display the metrics that matter most to you, and configure alerts to notify you when specific thresholds are breached.

 ### This extension contains